MohaBoukhatem/Moha-boukhatem/README.md

 - 📌  I worked on Handwritten Text Recognition system based on CNN ,BLSTM & CTC Architectures

-- 🎓  Graduated with a Master in Computer Science (Information Systems' Engineering)
+- 🎓  Master's Degree in Computer Science (Information Systems Engineering)

 - 📨  Contact me on <a href="https://www.linkedin.com/in/mohamed-el-hadi-boukhatem-a38474174/">LinkedIn</a> , <a href="mailto:moha94orly@gmail.com">Gmail</a>